wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### High-Level Overview

-CPU may initiate three types of data requests: `GetS`, which obtains a block in shared state for read, `GetX`, which obtains a block in exclusive state for write, and `GETSX`, which is equivalent to a `GetX`, except that the block is locked in the L1 cache, until a future `GetX` with an atomic flag hits it.
+CPU may initiate three types of data requests: `GetS`, which obtains a block in shared state for read, `GetX`, which obtains a block in exclusive state for write, and `GetSX`, which is equivalent to a `GetX`, except that the block is locked in the L1 cache, until a future `GetX` with an atomic flag hits it.
-`GETSX` is essential for implementing atomic read-modify-write instructions.
+`GetSX` is essential for implementing atomic read-modify-write instructions.

 From a high-level perspective, these requests are handled as either a single transaction, in the case of cache hits, or as a few separate atomic transactions, if the access misses.